 While there can be limitless combinations for flavored Ceylon Teas, some tea varieties tend to be more popular and celebrated than the rest.

 Of all the flavored tea varieties produced around the world, Earl Grey is the most popular flavored tea in Europe.
-Prepared by adding extracts of bergamot orange, a fragrant citrus produced in Calabria, Italy to Black Tea, the tea Earl Grey Tea is a full bodied aromatic tea with hints of citrus and floral fragrance.
+Prepared by adding extracts of bergamot orange, fragrant citrus produced in Calabria, Italy to Black Tea, the tea Earl Grey Tea is a full-bodied aromatic tea with hints of citrus and floral fragrance.

 Originated in the Indian subcontinent, Masala Chai is a mixed spice tea, made by brewing black tea with a mixture of aromatic Indian spices and herbs from India.
 The spice mixture called Karha uses a base of ground ginger and cardamom pods and other spices are added to this mixture depending on the region.
 Ceylon Spice Chai combines Ceylon Tea with much celebrated Sri Lankan Spices including cinnamon, ginger, clove and pepper.

 In addition to the ancient and celebrated flavored teas, the rest of the flavored teas are limited only by the imagination of the tea blenders.
 Some of the latest additions to the Flavored Ceylon Tea scene include;